NanoscopyAI/tutorial_smlm_alignment_colocalization/README.md

 ### Troubleshooting
 See [DataCurator.jl](https://github.com/NanoscopyAI/DataCurator.jl), [SmlmTools](https://github.com/NanoscopyAI/SmlmTools.jl) and [Colocalization](https://github.com/NanoscopyAI/Colcocalization.jl) repositories for documentation.

+#### Possible errors
+##### File not found errors
+- this occurs if you ask to look for csv files, but the files are of .bin format.
+Or if there are more than 2 files, or less than two files in the folder.
+##### Fiducials too far apart
+- You'll see a message "nearest pair = .... nm", if this exceeds 400nm (default center to center distance), the code will refuse to align.

 Create an [issue here](https://github.com/NanoscopyAI/tutorial_smlm_alignment_colocalization/issues/new/choose) with
 - Exact error (if any)